f-zaryab/WebsiteForOlderAdults01/frontend/References.md

 3. How to customize themes in tailwind.
 Debugged using this [link: Custom themes with TailwindCSS in under 9 minutes - Youtube](https://www.youtube.com/watch?v=vg4g68oJNGM)
 4. How to configure fonts in nextjs13.
 Debugged using this [link](https://prismic.io/blog/nextjs-fonts)
 5. How to navigate between different pages in NextJs-AppRouter.
 Information provied at this [link](https://nextjs.org/docs/app/api-reference/functions/use-router)
+6. How to fetch data from apis in NextJs.
+Information provided at these links: [link1](https://nextjs.org/docs/app/building-your-application/data-fetching), [link2](https://nextjs.org/docs/app/building-your-application/data-fetching/fetching-caching-and-revalidating)